 4 tsp baking powder

-Preheat oven to 400°.
+Preheat oven to 425°.
 Mix dry ingredients first, then add others.
-Mix briskly for 1 minute.
-Pour into greased cast iron skillet or 8×8 pan for 22 minutes.
+Blend slowly, then mix briskly for 1 minute.
+Pour into greased cast iron skillet or 8×8 glass pan for 22 minutes.